sidharth2189/RoboND-MapMyWorld/README.md

-# Where Am I
+# Map My World
-The purpose of this repository is to estimate a robot's position relative to a known map of environment using [adaptive monte carlo localization](https://wiki.ros.org/amcl).
+The purpose of this repository is to create a 2D occupancy grid and 3D octomap from a simulated environment using your own robot with the [RTAB-Map package](https://wiki.ros.org/rtabmap_ros).

 The steps are listed as [summary of tasks](task_summary.txt).